ibm-cloud-docs/BlockStorage/replication.md

 5. Click **Submit**.
 If you have no hosts, you are prompted to purchase compute resources in the same data center.

-## Increasing the Snapshot space in the replica data center when Snapshot space is increased in the my primary data center
+## Increasing the Snapshot space in the replica data center when Snapshot space is increased in the primary data center

 Your volume sizes must be the same for your primary and replica storage volumes.
 One can't be larger than the other.
 When you increase your snapshot space for your primary volume, the replica space is automatically increased.
 Be aware that increasing snapshot space triggers an immediate replication update.
 The increase to both volumes shows as line items on your invoice and is prorated as necessary.